 My beautiful wife, Julie, and I were recently married and have four kids between us.
-We met volunteering at church and I knew almost immediately that she was the one for me.
+We met volunteering at church and I knew immediately that she was the one for me.

 I spent 10+ years working for my dad’s window cleaning company in Madison, Wisconsin.

 He built it from the ground up and, naturally, I became an employee myself when I was very young.
-After school, I was a full-time window washer for dad’s “Radiant Home Service” and was also involved in some of their part-time janitorial endeavors.
+After school, I was a full-time window washer for dad’s “Radiant Home Service” and was also involved in some of the part-time janitorial endeavors.

 Dad and I made a go of it until I decided to relocate to St. Louis for some adventure and he up and moved to Wyoming.
 The man loves his mountains, and he still washes windows out there on occasion.

 The only business model that makes any sense to me is to always, always work to earn referrals and repeat business; I just keep it simple and give my clients what they want.

 I show up, work hard, and it always seems to work out for me in the end.
 People seem to appreciate honest, hard work; they tell their friends about it, and my business keeps growing every year.